Winning Connections? Special Interests and the Sale of Failed Banks

 62 Pages Posted: 5 Jun 2017 Last revised: 8 Apr 2022

-We study how lobbying affects the resolution of failed banks using a sample of FDIC auctions between 2007 and 2016.
-We show that bidding banks that lobby regulators have a higher probability of winning an auction.
-In addition, the FDIC incurs higher costs in such auctions, amounting to 18.4 percent of the total resolution losses.
-We also find that lobbying winners match less well with acquired banks and display worse post-acquisition performance than their non-lobbying counterparts, suggesting that lobbying results in a less efficient allocation of failed banks.
+We study how lobbying affects the resolution of failed banks.
+Using a sample of FDIC auctions between 2007 and 2016, we find that bidding banks that lobby regulators have a higher probability of winning an auction.
+However, the FDIC incurs larger costs in such auctions, amounting to 18.4 percent of the total resolution losses.
+We also show that lobbying winners match less well with acquired banks and display worse post-acquisition performance than their non-lobbying counterparts, suggesting that lobbying interferes with an efficient allocation of failed banks.
 Our results provide new insights into the bank resolution process and the role of special interests.

 Keywords: auction, bank resolution, failed banks, financial crisis, lobbying, rent seeking

 JEL Classification: D72, E65, G18, G21